noahehall/theBookOfNoah/0current/languages/scala/intellij.md

 ### gotchas

-- empty package directories will be compressed
+- empty package directories will be compressed by default
   - fkn gets me every time `poop.flush` is two directories, not one
   - click the gear icon in the top right of the project window and disable that dumb azz shiz
 - java culture
   - its all about intellij & the gui;
     - intellij comes with a bunch of interconnected workflows to keep you out of the CLI
-  - try to stay within the boundaries of intellij automation, even if it makes you dumber
+  - try to stay within the boundaries of intellij automation, even if it makes you less adept at the cli
     - workflows you should get use to
       - using git from the GUI
       - reliance on boilerplate code generation (snippets)